Lecture 4: September 17, 2020¶

 Everything up-to-date

-A comment on git pull
+A comment on git pull¶

-.
+You can combine a fetch and a merge together by simply doing a git pull.
 This will fail if you and your collaborator have worked on the same file (since you will have to merge by hand), but is a great shortcut when the files worked on are different.
 I use it all the time on a personal level too, to shift work between two different machines, as long as I am not working on both at the same time.
 The usual use case is day work on a work computer, and then evening work at home on the laptop.
 Read the docs if you are interested.

 The safest thing to do is to first do the fetch followed by a merge.
-This is especially useful if you're new to git
+This is especially useful if you're new to git.
+It forces you to think about the steps instead of getting shocked by a pull that yells at you for a merge conflict.

 Git habits¶